httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

    * Each covered component identifier MUST be either an HTTP field in the message context {{http-header}} or a derived component listed in {{derived-components}} or its associated registry.
    * Signers of a request SHOULD include some or all of the message control data in the covered components, such as the `@method`, `@authority`, `@target-uri`, or some combination thereof.
    * Signers SHOULD include the `created` signature metadata parameter to indicate when the signature was created.
    * The `@signature-params` derived component identifier MUST NOT be listed in the list of covered component identifiers.
-The derived component is required to always be the last line in the signature base.
-This practice ensures that a signature always covers its own metadata and the metadata cannot be substituted.
+The derived component is required to always be the last line in the signature base, ensuring that a signature always covers its own metadata and the metadata cannot be substituted.
    * Further guidance on what to include in this set and in what order is out of scope for this document.

 5. The signer creates the signature base using these parameters and the signature base creation algorithm. ({{create-sig-input}})